Ivan-P23994/SomnianT-Social-Platform/README.md

 #### Friendships

-- Add other users as friends.  ✔️
+- Add other users as friends.  :white_check_mark:
 - "Unfriend" other users.  ✔️
 - Search for other users by name.  ✔️
 - Accept or decline friendships from Notifications page.  ✔️